selwynpolit/d9book/book/blocks.md

 ![Graphical user interface Description automatically generated](images/media/image3.png)

 You may have to clear the Drupal cache again to get the new block to show up in the list.
-After clicking "place block," a "configure block" screen appears.
-You can safely just click "save block."
+After clicking "Place block," a "Configure block" screen appears.
+You can safely just click "Save block."

 ![Graphical user interface, application Description automatically generated](images/media/image4.png)